hasghar/hasghar.github.io/_posts/2020-03-30-trace-together-aus.md

 Authors (in Alphabetic Order):

-Hassan Asghar (Macquarie University), Farhad Farokhi (University of Melbourne), Dali Kaafar (Macquarie University), Ben Rubinstein (University of Melbourne).<sup><a href="#footnote1" id="thanks">1</a></sup>
+Hassan Jameel Asghar (Macquarie University), Farhad Farokhi (University of Melbourne), Dali Kaafar (Macquarie University), Ben Rubinstein (University of Melbourne).<sup><a href="#footnote1" id="thanks">1</a></sup>

 The Australian government is exploring the use of contact tracing mobile apps as a tool for public health officials and communities to fight the spread of the COVID-19 pandemic.